PrairieLearn/PrairieLearn/doc/externalGrading.md

 As long as those two fields are present, you may add any additional data to that object that you want.
 This could include information like detailed test results, stdout/stderr, compiler errors, rendered plots, and so on.

-The `<pl_external_grader_results>` element is capable of rendering a list of tests with associated test names, descriptions, point values, output, and messages.
+The `<pl-external-grader-results>` element is capable of rendering a list of tests with associated test names, descriptions, point values, output, and messages.
 Here's an example of well-formed results that can be rendered by this element:

 ```json
 {